pedroth/nabladown.js/README.md

 1. Optimize html generation
  - Remove unnecessary spans, divs, etc.
 2. Add dialog in images (expanding images in cell phone)
+2. Add images with custom sizes (?)
+3. Add multiple lines Expressions in Lists and footnotes
+3. Add multiple indentations in lists
 3. Add mathML(dependency free) into formulas of the vanilla render (now is using katex)
-3. Add `quotes >` to be fully compatible with Markdown
+3. Add `quotes >` to be fully compatible with Markdown (low priority)